A Comprehensive Guide to 3D Models for Medical Image Segmentation

 3. Swin Transformer Encoding: These patches are then passed to the Swin Transformer encoder.

-• The encoder performs multi-scale analysis on these patches.
+• The encoder performs multi-scale analysis on these patches, producing multi-scale feature representations which hold information about scans at differing resolution sizes.

 • It employs window-based attention mechanisms to efficiently manage the large 3D volume.